icodeowais/TouristBuddy-Kashmir_mirowais2004-gmail.com-/README.md

 # TouristBuddy-Kashmir_mirowais2004-gmail.com-
-A websie for travelers to explore Kashmir interactively.
+A website for travelers to explore Kashmir interactively.